-At the Daily Post, we follow the same comment guidelines as those on en.blog.wordpress.com – Read on!
+At The Daily Post, we follow the same comment guidelines as those on Hot Off the Press, the official blog of WordPress.com.

-But to increase meaningful conversation, sometimes it’s necessary to reduce the not-so-meaningful bits.
-Here are the kinds of things we’ve been deleting in recent posts.
-Please avoid these types of comments:
+To increase meaningful conversation, sometimes it’s necessary to reduce the not-so-meaningful chatter.
+Here are the kinds of things we delete in our comment threads:

 - One-word comments like “Cool!” or “Thanks!”
 While we appreciate the congrats, we’d love to hear more about what exactly you love, and (even more importantly) why.

-- Multiple comments by one author.
-We’re glad you want to be engaged, but please give others a chance to speak, too.
+- An excessive number of comments by one author.
+We’re glad you want to engage, but please give others a chance to speak, too.

 - Personal comments about staff members.
-OK, so sometimes they make us blush, it’s true.
-Nevertheless, they’re not appropriate for the blog.
+OK, perhaps they might make us blush.
+Still, they’re not appropriate for the blog.

 - Inflammatory or offensive comments.
-Please be respectful to other commenters and staff members in your comments and word choice.
-Profanity is just not on.
+Please respect other commenters and staff members in your comments and avoid profanity and unnecessary language.

-We also delete comments that are written entirely in another language, as well as those that are difficult to understand due to serious grammatical and spelling errors.
+We also delete comments that are written entirely in a language other than English, as well as those that are difficult to understand due to grammatical and spelling errors.

 We hope you’ll appreciate and stand by these guidelines.
 Our goal is to make The Daily Post a place for both information and feedback.
 What you say matters.